Unifying Summary Statistic Selection for Approximate Bayesian Computation

-\citet{Fearnhead2012} proposed the posterior mean of the parameters as a summary.
-Of course, the posterior mean is not known, but we can estimate it by minimising the quadratic loss
+\citet{Fearnhead2012} proposed the posterior mean of the parameters as summaries.
+Of course, the posterior mean is not known, but we can estimate it by minimizing the quadratic loss

-where $t_\beta(z)$ is a predictor of $\theta$ parameterised by $\beta$, $A$ is a positive-definite matrix, $^\intercal$~denotes the transpose, and the expectation is taken with respect to the joint distribution $\proba{z,\theta}$. \citet{Fearnhead2012} considered linear predictors, but neural networks \citep{Jiang2017} and boosted regression \citep{Aeschbacher2012} have also been employed to estimate the posterior mean.
-In practice, the parameters $\beta$ are learned by minimising a Monte Carlo estimate of \cref{eq:quadratic-loss} akin to \cref{eq:epe-mc-estimate}.
+where $t_\beta(z)$ is a predictor of $\theta$ parameterized by $\beta$, $A$ is a positive-definite matrix, and $^\intercal$~denotes the transpose.
+The approach fits into the loss functional framework of \cref{eq:loss-functional} with $q(z)=\proba{z}$ (the prior predictive distribution) and instance-level loss functional

+where $t$ is constrained to be the posterior mean. \citet{Fearnhead2012} considered linear predictors, but neural networks \citep{Jiang2017} and boosted regression \citep{Aeschbacher2012} have also been proposed.
+In practice, the parameters $\beta$ are learned by minimizing a Monte Carlo estimate of \cref{eq:quadratic-loss} akin to \cref{eq:epe-mc-estimate}.
 Using the estimated posterior mean $t_\beta\parentheses{\cdot}$ as summaries implicitly chooses as many summaries as there are parameters.